 To get started, try the Alex Rock Pets kit, which is great for both kids and adults.

 I’m making heirloom stained glass

 “I was cleaning out my barn and unearthed a stained glass project my parents began and quit years ago, and this seemed like the perfect time to try my hand at finishing it,” says Shelley Schooley of Austin, Texas.
 “I love to create things of beauty in many forms, and this one is a real challenge.
 Not only do I have to learn stained glass techniques, but it also involves using new tools.”
 She’s been teaching herself using online tutorials and the instruction manuals that came with the tools.
 The only other members of her household are her parents, who have been helping, adding a generational aspect that bolsters the memories and the meaning of the project, she says.
 “I’ve discovered I really enjoy finding new ways to use discarded bits of glass and I look forward to doing more projects once quarantine ends,” she adds.

 If the real deal feels too intimidating, get a simple kit to paint your own “stained glass” mandalas.
-For inspiration, check out these stunning stained glass windows around the world.

 I’m jamming out on the electric guitar